meine-stadt-transparent/meine-stadt-transparent/Readme.md

 Copy [etc/env-template](etc/env-template) to `.env` and adjust the values.
 You can specify a different dotenv file with the `ENV_PATH` environment variable.

 Configure your webserver, see e.g. [etc/nginx.conf](etc/nginx.conf)

-### pygobject (gi) and liboparl

-This is currently only required to use the importer.
-You can skip it if you don't use the importer.

-pygobject needs to be installed system-wide and only works with the system python.
-If you have any better solution for using a vala library in python we would be extremely happy to use it.

- -  Debian/Ubuntu:
-    ```
-    sudo apt install python3-gi
-    ln -s /usr/lib/python3/dist-packages/gi .venv/lib/python*/site-packages/
-    ```

- -  macOS:
-    ```
-    brew install pygobject3 --with-python3
-    # Replace 3.26.0 and projectdir by the real paths
-    ln -s /usr/local/Cellar/pygobject3/3.26.0/lib/python3.6/site-packages/* .venv/lib/python3.6/site-packages/
-    ```

-Try `python3 -c "import gi"` inside your virtualenv to ensure everything is working.

-For liboparl, clone the [https://github.com/OParl/liboparl](https://github.com/OParl/liboparl) and follow the installation instructions.
-Be sure to use `--prefix=/usr --buildtype=release` on `meson`.

 ### Production